The U.S Food and Drug Administration has been in the news lately for action taken – against antimicrobial soap!

 Salazar v Boston Scientific, September 2014.
 Obtryx Transobturator Midurethral sling system.
 A new record was reached in this $73.5 million award over her defective Obtryx TVT-O midurethral sling.
 Dallas District Court Judge Ken Molberg oversaw the trial (#DC 12 14349).

-Outcome – The Salazar case remains the highest award ever in transvaginal mesh litigation even after it was slashed in half in October 2014 due to tort reform.
+Outcome – At the time, the Salazar case was the highest award ever in transvaginal mesh litigation even after it was slashed in half in October 2014 due to tort reform.
+Now the highest jury award is $100 million.